ComposableFi/composable/frame/staking-rewards/README.md

 ### Staking

 Assuming we have a configuration for `PICA` that allow us to stake for a month, we are now able to submit a `stake` extrinsic for an amount `X` with a once month duration with amount larger than existential deposit(ED).
 The reward multiplier is acting as a penalty on the computed share of the staking pool, the longer you stake, the higher your share.
 Let's say we have a reward multiplier of `0.8` for a `MONTH`, if I stake `X PICA`, my share will become `X * 0.8`.

 Once we staked `X` tokens, the pallet will mint a staking class `fNFT` representing our position.
 This NFT will hold the data required to compute our share and the reward we are able to claim at a time `t`.
 Like any other asset under Composable, this NFT is tradable.
-The NFT has an expiry date, which is the date at which it has been minted + the staking duration.
+The NFT has an optional expiry date, which is the date at which it has been minted + the lock duration.

-### Unstaking while the NFT is locked
+### Unstaking while the NFT is locked (if lock is present)

 This case is called `early unstake` and will result in a penalty applied to the staked asset.
 Calling the `unstake` extrinsic on a NFT that is still locked will unlock it in exchange for a fraction of the stake (configured for the staked asset).

 Assuming the penalty is defined as being `0.5`, if I staked `10_000 PICA`, unstaking the NFT will result in a penalty of `5_000 PICA`.
 All harvested rewards are still in possession of the user.

-### Unstaking once the NFT expired
+### Unstaking when the NFT has no lock duration or if the lock expired

 In this canonical case, the user is able to unstake and rapatriate it's staked asset with no penalty.

 ### Claiming

 A user is able to claim his pending rewards at any point in time.
 As the protocol is rewarding the NFT itself, all pending rewards are tied to the NFT only.
 Meaning that if a user trade a NFT including pending rewards, the new owner will be able to unlock them.

 ### Rewarding stakers

-Any protocol is able to rewards the stakers by calling the `StakingRewards::transfer_reward` implementation of this pallet.
+Any protocol is able to rewards specific asset stakers by calling `StakingRewards::transfer_reward`.
+The protocol must provide the `asset` to reward (a.k.a. fNFT minted for staking `asset`) as well as the `reward_asset` along the `reward` amount.
+Depending on the pallet state, the reward will either be stored in the `PendingEpochRewards` or `EpochRewards` storage.

-### Epoches
+### Epochs

-Rewards accumulated in epochs.
+Rewards are accumulated in epochs.

-User may stake amount and get fNFT, but it will not start earn until next epoch start.
+A user is able to stake an amount to mint a fNFT, but the registration of the NFT to get rewarded will happen at the next epoch (i.e. a newly minted fNFT start getting rewarded at the next epoch only).

 After each epoch end, there is short period of time it takes to collect rewards and put new fNFTs into rewarding state.

-During epoch user are protected from dilution made by other users which stake.
+Once an epoch end, the pallet will advance in two states:
+- `Rewarding`: the pallet will reward all position by folding on the fNFT over blocks, i.e. processing `X` distribution per block.
+- `Registering`: once the `Rewarding` state is done, the pallet register new stakers (a.k.a. fNFT created within the epoch that is currently ending).
+Once the `Registering` state is done, the pallet come back to a normal `WaitingForEpochEnd** state.

+**NOTES**:
+- fNFTs are protected from dillution within an epoch as the dillution is occuring in the above `Registering` state (a.k.a. registering new stakers).
+- users are able to interact with the pallet in the `WaitingForEpochEnd` state only, any attempt while the pallet is `Registering` or `Rewarding` will result in a `PalletIsBusy` error.

 ### Positions operations